ErichZimmer/OpenPIV-Python-cxx/README.md

 ### Optional dependencies
 To further increase accuracy and performance, some functions utilize extra third-party packages.
 For instance, the smoothing algorithm implented by references 1 and 2 use SciPy minimization functions.
 Here are some optional, but not needed dependencies:
- - scipy and pylab : all-in-one post processing algorithm (smoothn)
+ - scipy : all-in-one post processing algorithm (smoothn) and processing of data
  - scikit-image : addditional image pre-processing
- - matplotlib  : data visualization and publication ready plots
+ - matplotlib  : data visualization and creation of publication-ready plots
  - pandas : data visualization and analysis
  - ffmpeg : loading and creating movies
  - openpiv_tk_gui : GUI for OpenPIV-Python (currently needs some modifications for this repository)